Identification schemes

 The Fiat-Shamir zero-knowledge proof explained

-In this protocol one round of challenge and response messages are not enough to convince Victor, therefore the following steps are performed \( k \) times where \( k \) is chosen such that if Peggy don't know the secret value \( x \) and just guesses, the probability that she guess correctly every time is very small.
+In this protocol, a single round of challenge and response messages is not enough to convince Victor.
+Therefore, the following steps are performed \( k \) times, where \( k \) is chosen so that if Peggy does not know the secret value \( x \) and simply guesses, the probability that she guesses correctly every time is very small.

-In the protocol Peggy first chooses a random value \( r \) between \( 1 \) and \( n - 1 \) and then computes \( a = r^{2} \: mod \: n \), which she sends to Victor.
+In the protocol, Peggy first chooses a random value \( r \) between \( 1 \) and \( n - 1 \), and then computes \( a = r^{2} \: mod \: n \), which she sends to Victor.
 Notice that \( a \) is a square modulo \( n \).
-Victor then chooses the random challenge \( b \) where either \( b=0 \) or \( b=1 \) and sends it to Peggy.
-Peggy respond by computing \( z = x^{b} \cdot r \: mod \: n \) where she only use the secret value \( x \) when \( b = 1 \).
-Finally Victor verifies the respond by checking that \( p = z^{2} \: mod \: n \) is equal to \( p' = y^{b} \cdot s \: mod \: n \).
-Only if \( p=p' \) a new round starts where Victor sends a new challenge \( b' \) to Peggy, otherwise the protocol stops.
+Victor then chooses a random challenge \( b \), where either \( b=0 \) or \( b=1 \), and sends it to Peggy.
+Peggy responds by computing \( z = x^{b} \cdot r \: mod \: n \), where she only uses the secret value \( x \) when \( b = 1 \).
+Finally, Victor verifies the response by checking that \( p = z^{2} \: mod \: n \) is equal to \( p' = y^{b} \cdot a \: mod \: n \).
+Only if \( p=p' \) does a new round start, where Victor sends a new challenge \( b' \) to Peggy; otherwise, the protocol stops.

-We now have to check that the protocol satisfies the three conditions: completeness, soundness and zero-knowledge.
-For completeness the last check is always true when \( y \) is a square modulo \( n \) because:
+We now have to check that the protocol satisfies the three conditions: completeness, soundness, and zero-knowledge.
+For completeness, the last check is always true when \( y \) is a square modulo \( n \) because:

 \( \eqalign{ p &= z^{2} \: mod \: n &&(z = x^{b} \cdot r) \\ &= (x^{b} \cdot r)^{2} \: mod \: n &&(\mbox{exponent rule}) \\ &= x^{b \cdot 2} \cdot r^{2} \: mod \: n &&(\mbox{exponent rule}) \\ &= (x^{2})^{b} \cdot r^{2} \: mod \: n &&(y = x^{2} \: \mbox{and} \: a = r^{2}) \\ &= y^{b} \cdot a \: mod \: n = p' } \)

-For soundness we assume for contradiction that \( y \) is not a square modulo \( n \) and Peggy in one round still can give a valid response for both \( b = 0 \) and \( b = 1 \), i.e. the last check Victor makes is always true even when \( y \) is not a square modulo \( n \).
-For \( b = 0 \) we denote Peggy's response as \( z_{0} \), i.e. we have that \( z_{0}^{2} \: mod \: n = a \: mod \: n \), and for \( b = 1 \) we denote Peggy's response as \( z_{1} \), i.e. we have that \( z_{1}^{2} \: mod \: n = y \cdot a \: mod \: n \).
-From the following equation we see that \( y \) must be a square modulo \( n \), which contradict our assumption:
+For soundness, we assume for contradiction that \( y \) is not a square modulo \( n \), and yet Peggy is able, in a single round, to provide valid responses for both \( b = 0 \) and \( b = 1 \).
+That is, Victor's final check is always satisfied even when \( y \) is not a square modulo \( n \).
+For \( b = 0 \), let Peggy's response be \( z_{0} \), so \( z_{0}^{2} \: mod \: n = a \: mod \: n \).
+For \( b = 1 \), let her response be \( z_{1} \), so \( z_{1}^{2} \: mod \: n = y \cdot a \: mod \: n \).
+From the following equation, we see that \( y \) must be a square modulo \( n \), which contradicts our assumption:

 \( \eqalign{ z_{1}^{2} \: mod \: n &= y \cdot a \: mod \: n &&(a = z_{0}^{2}) \\ z_{1}^{2} \: mod \: n &= y \cdot z_{0}^{2} \: mod \: n \\ z_{1}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &= y \cdot z_{0}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &&(z_{0}^{2} \cdot (z_{0}^{2})^{-1} = 1) \\ z_{1}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &= y \: mod \: n &&(\mbox{exponent rule}) \\ z_{1}^{2} \cdot (z_{0}^{-1})^{2} \: mod \: n &= y \: mod \: n &&(\mbox{exponent rule}) \\ (z_{1} \cdot z_{0}^{-1})^{2} \: mod \: n &= y \: mod \: n } \)

-I.e. if Peggy can produce a valid response for both \( b = 0 \) and \( b = 1 \) then \( y \) must be a square modulo \( n \) because \( y = (z_{1} \cdot z_{0}^{-1})^{2} \: mod \: n \).
-Therefore, when \( y \) is not a square modulo \( n \) Peggy can only produce a valid response for the challenge \( b = 0 \), which implies that in one round Victor has \( \frac{1}{2} \) probability for accepting Peggy's response when \( y \) is not a square modulo \( n \).
-Therefore, when repeating the protocol \( k \) times the probability is \( (\frac{1}{2})^{k} \) and with e.g. \( k = 80 \) the probability is acceptable small.
+In other words, if Peggy can produce a valid response for both \( b = 0 \) and \( b = 1 \), then \( y \) must be a square modulo \( n \) because \( y = (z_{1} \cdot z_{0}^{-1})^{2} \: mod \: n \).
+Therefore, when \( y \) is not a square modulo \( n \), Peggy can only produce a valid response for the challenge \( b = 0 \).
+This implies that in one round, Victor has a \( \frac{1}{2} \) probability of accepting Peggy's response when \( y \) is not a square modulo \( n \).
+Thus, if the protocol is repeated \( k \) times, the probability is \( (\frac{1}{2})^{k} \), and for example, with \( k = 80 \), the probability becomes acceptably small.

-1. \( M \) chooses a random challenge \( c \), a random value \( r \) between \( 1 \) and \( n-1 \) and computes \( a_{M} = r^{2} \cdot (y^{-1})^{c} \: mod \: n \) where \( y^{-1} \) is the inverse of \( y \) which can be computed by the extended Euclidean algorithm (remember that \( y \) is public and hence known by everyone).
+1. \( M \) chooses a random challenge \( c \), a random value \( r \) between \( 1 \) and \( n-1 \), and computes \( a_{M} = r^{2} \cdot (y^{-1})^{c} \: mod \: n \), where \( y^{-1} \) is the inverse of \( y \), which can be computed using the extended Euclidean algorithm (remember that \( y \) is public and therefore known by everyone).

-2. \( M \) sends the value \( a_{M} \) to Victor who respond with the challenge \( b \).
+2. \( M \) sends the value \( a_{M} \) to Victor, who responds with the challenge \( b \).

-3. If \( c=b \) then \( M \) computes \( z_{M} = r \cdot x^{c} \: mod \: n \) and outputs the messages \( (a_{M},c,z_{M}) \).
-Otherwise \( M \) rewind Victor, i.e. \( M \) goes to step (1) and try again until \( c=b \).
+3. If \( c=b \), then \( M \) computes \( z_{M} = r \cdot x^{c} \: mod \: n \) and outputs the messages \( (a_{M},c,z_{M}) \).
+Otherwise, \( M \) rewinds Victor, i.e., \( M \) goes back to step (1) and tries again until \( c=b \).

 \( \eqalign{ a_{M} \cdot y^{c} \: mod \: n &= (r^{2} \cdot (y^{-1})^{c}) \cdot y^{c} \: mod \: n &&(\mbox{exponent rule})\\ &= r^{2} \cdot (y^{c})^{-1} \cdot y^{c} \: mod \: n &&((y^{c})^{-1} \cdot y^{c} \: mod \: n = 1)\\ &= r^{2} \: mod \: n } \)